Jonathan357611/FTPutility/README.md

 # FTPutility
 FTPutility is a tool written by me to simple interact with a FTP-server in a 'Linux-Like-Environment' where I also tried to make a visually appearing TUI (Hope that worked!).

+Please note that this tool was written for Linux!
+It propably wont work in Windows!

 The tool isn't great, it's only written by me to learn programming!

 ## Installation 💿